sw00t/confluent-operator-aks/README.md

 kubectl create ns confluent && kubectl config set-context --current --namespace confluent
 ```

-## Open a new term window, watch as pods in following steps spin up
+## Open a new term window and run a Watch to observe pods spin up in following steps
+READY 1/1 status for all pods should total ~12min.
 ```
 watch kubectl get po
 ```